geevi/home2.0/content/teaching/adv-math-structs/index.md

 There is no single book covering all the topics.
 For different lectures, we will be following material from different sources, which will be posted at the course page.
 Some of the sources that will be used often are:

+- [AZ] Proofs from the Book.
+  Aigner and Ziegler

+- [AS] The Probabilistic Method.
+  Alon and Sipser

 - [MA] Algebra by M Artin, Prentice-Hall India.